jewelsjacobs/reactJSFluxModule/gui/src/README.md

 ```

 ## Install:
-To use the current branch with the react-stats module you will have to clone the react-stats branch from this repo :
-`git clone git@github.com:jewelsjacobs/gui.git --branch react_stats_two --single-branch <yourappfolder>`

-* From the root project directory run these commands from the command line:
+From the root project directory run these commands from the command line:
 ```
  $ npm install
  $ bower install